PythWare/Dynasty-Warriors-4-Hyper-Modding-Tools/README.md

 Resource_bin tools must be within the same directory as the resource.bin file (your base game stores it within the media\data\etc directory).

+When you run the repacker button for resource_bin tools, linkdata tools, or BNS tools make sure you only have files you want repacked stored within the folder that will be repacked.

+Extra Info: